 Voluntarily highlighted by the author.

-“It is noted that it is unlikely that any decision amending CETA and any binding interpretation of CETA adopted by the CETA Joint Committee will be required in the near future.
-Therefore the Commission does not intend to make any proposal under Article 218(9) with a view to amending CETA or with a view to adopting a binding interpretation of CETA before completion of the main proceedings before the German Constitutional Court” (13463/1/16 REV 1, page 14).
+‘It is noted that it is unlikely that any decision amending CETA and any binding interpretation of CETA adopted by the CETA Joint Committee will be required in the near future.
+Therefore, the European Commission does not intend to make any proposal under Article 218(9) with a view to amending CETA or with a view to adopting a binding interpretation of CETA before completion of the main proceedings before the German Constitutional Court’ (13463/1/16 REV 1, page 14).

-In France, after the Conseil Constitutionnel ruled on 31 July 2017 that the CETA was not unconstitutional (FR:CC:2017:2017.749.DC), an evaluation panel on the impact of CETA, composed of nine experts and set up on 6 July 2017, handed over their report to the Government on 8 September 2017.
-One of the task of this evaluation panel was “to make recommendations to address the negative effects which would be anticipated” (http://www.gouvernement.fr/sites/default/files/document/document/2017/07/communique_de_presse_de_m._edouard_philippe_premier_ministre_-_installation_de_la_commission_devaluation_de_limpact_du_ceta_-_06.07.2017.pdf).
+In France, after the Conseil Constitutionnel ruled on 31 July 2017 that the CETA was not unconstitutional (FR:CC:2017:2017.749.DC), an evaluation panel on the impact of CETA, composed of nine experts and set up on 6 July 2017, handed over their report to the French Government on 8 September 2017.
+One of the tasks of this evaluation panel was ‘to make recommendations to address the negative effects which would be anticipated’ (<http://www.gouvernement.fr/sites/default/files/document/document/2017/07/communique_de_presse_de_m._edouard_philippe_premier_ministre_-_installation_de_la_commission_devaluation_de_limpact_du_ceta_-_06.07.2017.pdf>).

 Scenarios where a Zustimmungsgesetz is needed are always explicitly mentioned in the German Basic Law.
 58 different provisions (across 26 articles) of the Basic Law require a Zustimmungsgesetz.
-These provisions can be classified into three different categories of provisions: the ones modifying the Constitution, the ones which have a significant impact on the finances of Länder and the ones for which the implementation has an impact on the administrative organisation and sovereignty of the Länder.
-Among other examples: transfer of sovereignty to the EU (art.
+These provisions can be classified into three different categories: (i) the ones modifying the Constitution; (ii) the ones which have a significant impact on the finances of the Länder; (iii) the ones for which the implementation has an impact on the administrative organisation and sovereignty of the Länder.
+Among other examples where a Zustimmungsgesetz is required: transfer of sovereignty to the EU (Art.
 23, sec.
-1), modification of the Basic Law (art.
-79, sec.2), order management of nuclear energy (art.
-87 c.) and aviation (art.
+1), modification of the Basic Law (Art.
+79, sec.2), order management of nuclear energy (Art.
+87 c.) and aviation (Art.
 87 d, sec.
-2), safeguard of postal and telecommunication services (art.
+2), safeguard of postal and telecommunication services (Art.
 87 f, abs.
-1), basic social insurance for jobseekers (art.
+1), basic social insurance for jobseekers (Art.
 91 e, sec.
-3) or financial aid from the federal State (art.
+3) or financial aid from the federal State (Art.
 104 b, sec.2).
-All other cases for which the participation of the Bundesrat is expected take the form of an objection act (Einspruchsgesetz) for which the objection of the Bundesrat can be overruled by the absolute majority (or a two-third majority if a majority of two-third is reached in the Bundesrat).
+All other cases for which the participation of the Bundesrat is expected take the form of an objection act (Einspruchsgesetz) for which the objection of the Bundesrat can be overruled by the absolute majority at the Bundestag (or a two-third majority if a majority of two-third is reached in the Bundesrat).

 That is a total of 43 parliaments (the EU Parliament, 28 national and 14 regional/local parliaments).